mantidproject/mantid/docs/source/tutorials/extending_mantid_with_python/python_algorithms/05_logging.rst

 Logging
 =======

-In Mantid logging can be used to issue messages that appear in a variety of places depending on the running environment.
-For example, in MantidWorkbench the Messages window is used to display log messages to users and everything is also logged to a file.
+In Mantid, logging can be used to issue messages that appear in a variety of places depending on the running environment.
+For example, in MantidWorkbench the Messages Box is used to display log messages to users and everything is also logged to a file.

-The level of detail is controlled by right-clicking on the Messages window in MantidWorkbench and selecting "log level".
+The level of detail is controlled by right-clicking on the Messages Box in MantidWorkbench and selecting "log level".
 Alternatively it can be controlled by the **logging.loggers.root.level** key in the *Mantid.user.properties* file.
 There are several levels of logging available, ordered in terms of